KDE/digikam-doc/README.md

 - digikam  : the main digiKam docbook and png files for the handbook.
 - po       : link to handbook translations files.
 - showfoto : the Showfoto docbook files, aka the digiKam Image Editor stand alone version.
-             Mostly of the Showfoto documentation are shared with the digiKam documentation implementation.
+             Most of the Showfoto documentation is shared with the digiKam documentation implementation.
 - project  : some helpers scripts.

 ## Translations

 The documentations are internationalized by KDE translator teams.
-In this repository, only the native English version is maintained and text are writted in DocBook container.
+In this repository, only the native English version is maintained and text is written in the DocBook container.
 These files are parsed daily by scripts which extract strings to translate.
 Contents are finaly exported to dedicated containers for translators.

-When translations are updated by the transltor teams, files are re-injected back by others scripts to this project, in goal to compile internationalized versions of DocBook files.
+When translations are updated by the translator teams, files are re-injected back by other scripts to this project, in order to compile internationalized versions of DocBook files.
 These files are linked in po/ sub-directories from this project for future conversion to HTML/PDF or for packaging.

-This project is not involved to translations workflow.
-Please contact [KDE translation teams](https://l10n.kde.org/docs/index-script.php) if you want to contribute to the documentation internationalization.
+This project is not involved in the translation workflow.
+Please contact [KDE translation teams](https://l10n.kde.org/docs/index-script.php) if you want to contribute to the internationalization.

 ## Contribute Workflow

-To help us to write this English documentation, you must use a standard git worflow based on Fork/Merge Request mechanism.
+To help us to write this English documentation, you must use a standard git workflow based on the Fork/Merge Request mechanism.
-You will not have a direct access to this repository.
+You will not have direct access to this repository.
 All new contributors must process as below:

-- Create an account to [KDE identity](https://identity.kde.org/).
+- Create an account at [KDE identity](https://identity.kde.org/).
 - Be logged with this account to [KDE git server](https://invent.kde.org/users/sign_in).
 - [Fork this project](https://invent.kde.org/documentation/digikam-doc/-/forks/new) to your account.

 All contributor changes must be performed in this forked repository.
-Contributors can use the web interface to edit existing files or to clone the repository on a computer to process advanced operations as to create new contents.
+Contributors can use the web interface to edit existing files or to clone the repository on a computer to process advanced operations such as to create new contents.
-At end, contributor commits new file in the forked repository.
+At the end, the contributor commits the new files in the forked repository.

 When all contributor tasks are done, a Merge Request must be send to the original (Central) project to:

-- Notify coordinator about the contribution.
+- Notify the coordinator about the contribution.
 - Coordinator will review the changes.
 - Coordinator can post comments in the Merge Request if something is wrong (aka DocBook compilation fails with the Continuous Integration).
-- Contributor must adjust, comment, or rebase changes in the forked repository accordignly with coordinator feedbacks.
+- Contributor must adjust, comment, or rebase changes in the forked repository accordingly with coordinator feedback.
 - When all is ready, coordinator merge changes from the forked repository to the original repository.

 Later, a contributor can re-use the forked repository to rebase contents with original.
-Forked repository will be up-to-date and contributor can create a new Merge Request with new changes to integrate in original repository.
+The forked repository will be up-to-date and the contributor can create a new Merge Request with new changes to integrate in the original repository.

 This git workflow is well [documented in KDE project](https://community.kde.org/Infrastructure/Git/Simple_Workflow).